tee-24/Rock-Paper-Scissors/README.md

 7. Paste the link you copied in step 3
 8. Press enter

+### Known Bugs

+1. After clicking the play again button, the result of the game is no longer printed to the display.
+However, the scores are still updating accordingly

 ## Credits
 * Fonts were sourced from [Google Fonts](https://fonts.google.com/)
 * Favicon was sourced from [Favicon Generator](favicon.io)